TimBeyer/html-to-vdom/README.md

 Credits
 -------

 Thanks to [@mattferrin](https://github.com/mattferrin) for noticing that promises could be removed from the API and contributing a PR to do so.
+Thanks to [@tiagorg](https://github.com/tiagorg) for contributing a PR for style attribute parsing.